joeflintham/nasa-data-api/README.md

 In fact the total number of historical datapoints is 20440 days * 1036800 locations * 3 measurements = 63,576,576,000; meanwhile the total number of projected datapoints is 2 projections * 34675 days * 1036800 locations * 3 measurements = 215,706,240,000.

 That gives a total of 279,282,816,000 datapoints.
-Given the sheer number of figures (, it unsurprising that the data occupies over 500GB in the NetCDF format.
+Given the sheer number of figures, it unsurprising that the data occupies over 500GB in the NetCDF format.

 (NB the figures of 20440 and 34675 days are gleaned from the metadata files.
-I presume that these figures are roundings since they exclude the extra days in leap years, but have not verified this).
+I presume that these figures are roundings since they exclude the extra days in leap years, but I have not verified this).

 ##Data storage

 To import this data at this granularity into a simple database will be challenging - e.g. I first thought of a PostGIS database.
-Obviously we would we would want to avoid having 279 thousand million rows.
+Obviously we would want to avoid having 279 thousand million rows.
 Without being able to perform calculations against the entire range of measurement values present, its hard to know how much normalisation might be possible.

 ##Acquiring the data